Dowding system: Reporting hierarchy

 The second improvement introduced by Dowding was aimed at reducing the amount of information being sent to the pilots, and speeding its delivery.
 For this task, Dowding introduced a hierarchy of control and information flow which ensured that only the information the pilots needed was forwarded to them.
 At the topmost level was FCHQ filter room, located at Bentley Priory.
-FCHQ maintained an overall view of the entire battlespace.
-This information was then forwarded one step down a hierarchy, to the Groups.
+FCHQ maintained an overall view of the entire battlespace by filtering the information from CH into individual tracks.
+The track information was then forwarded one step down a hierarchy, to the Groups.

 During the Battle of Britain the defensive fighters were split among four active Groups, 10 through 13.
 11 Group, which handled most of the fighting, had its plotting room (preserved as the Battle of Britain Bunker) at RAF Uxbridge, not far from FCHQ.
 12 Group, covering the Midlands, was located at RAF Hucknall (and later RAF Watnall) near Nottingham, 13 Group in a quarry in Blakelaw outside Newcastle, and the late-formed 10 Group at RAF Box (later renamed RAF Rudloe Manor) outside Bath.

-At the Group HQs another plotting board, covering only the area of interest to that Group, re-created the plots from FCHQ via position reports sent to them over the telephone.
+At the Group HQs another plotting board, covering only the area of interest to that Group, re-created the plots from FCHQ via track reports sent to them over the telephone.
 This allowed the Groups to re-create the map, but on a scale and location more suitable to their area of operations.
 Since the information was being pre-filtered, these maps did not have to be changed as often, and a somewhat simpler marker solution was adopted.
-Small wooden blocks with tags were placed on the map to represent the location of various formations, indicated by the ID number created in the filter room.
-The tags indicated the ID number, friend or foe status if known ("H" meant "hostile", F for "friendly"), the estimated number of aircraft, and their altitude.
+Small wooden blocks with tags were placed on the map to represent the location of various formations, indicated by the track number created in the filter room.
+The tags indicated the track number, friend or foe status if known ("H" meant "hostile", F for "friendly"), the estimated number of aircraft, and their altitude.
 The colour of the altitude tags indicated when the report was updated, matching the same sector clock pattern used at FCHQ.
 This allowed observers to quickly determine whether or not a plot was up to date, and request updates if needed.
 If a target was assigned squadrons for interception, these were indicated with cocktail stick-like tags with the squadron number on them.